OpenSource-Sorcerer/Steganography_Project/README.md

 # Steganography_Project

-This project is hidden secret data into image file and access that data only by the end user
+This project is hiding secret data into image file and access that data only by the end user